nVotesOrg/nMix/docs/guide.md

 #### Is nMix end-to-end verifiable?
 nMix provides the core cryptography to construct an end-to-end verifiable voting system.
 In particular, it provides a bulletin board and a verifiable mix-net together with zero knowledge proofs.
 These are key ingredients necessary for granting recorded-as-cast and counted-as-recorded verifiablity.
 When combined with suitable external components the whole system becomes end-to-end verifiable.

+#### Where can I find a formal specification of the system?

+We are working on this.
+For now you can refer to the (univote specification)[https://github.com/bfh-evg/univote2/raw/development/doc/report/report.pdf that describes the core cryptography used in nMix.
+You may also follow the references on this [blog post](http://davidruescas.com/a-mixnet-based-secure-voting-protocol/)

 #### What about the use of SHA1 in the Git hash chain?
 The choice of git as a hash-chain was made with full awareness of the status of SHA-1, which will not be a problem because: